linpquin/linpquin/README.md

 - 👋 Hi, I’m @skaaa3
-- 👀 I’m interested in ... creating more projects.
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-HTML, CSS, and Python!
 - 💞️ I’m looking to collaborate on ...
-N/A
 - 📫 How to reach me ...
-N/A
-- 😄 Pronouns: She/Her
+- 😄 Pronouns:
-- ⚡ Fun fact: N/A
+- ⚡ Fun fact:

 <!---
 skaaa3/skaaa3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.